g-dg/filemanager/README.md

 Installation
 ============
-1. Copy config.php.sample to config.php
+1. Copy config.php.sample to config.php and make appropriate changes
-2. Create the specified database file (ensure the file and directory are writable by the server process)
+2. Create the specified database file (ensure the file and it's directory are writable by the server process)
-3. Optional: Set the administrator username and password.
+3. Optional, but highly recommended: Set the administrator username and password.
 	* These are used to set up the administrator account.
 4. Navigate to where this application is installed and run index.php